What is Admixture in construction?

 Special Types Of Admixture:

-There are several other types of admixtures available in the market like alkali-aggregate expansion inhibiting admixtures and fungicidal, germicidal, insecticidal admixtures.
+There are several other types of admixture used for construction and that are available in the market like alkali-aggregate expansion inhibiting admixtures and fungicidal, germicidal, insecticidal admixtures.

 Function of Admixture